genropy/genropy_saved/docs/genro/bag/bagFromTo.rst

 	The ``DT`` type is a Genro type [#]_.

-	The :meth:`toXml` method allow to keep record of the attribute types.
+	The :meth:`Bag.toXml` method allow to keep record of the attribute types.
 In the value of each attribute is added a substring composed by '::type' (the method doesn't add the '::type' attribute for the ``string`` types).

 	>>> mybag.setAttr('height',lastMeasure=datetime.date(2010,11,17))
 	>>> xml_source = mybag.toXml()